cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 (Other expand\_message variants that follow the guidelines in
 {{hashtofield-expand-other}} are expected to behave similarly, but these should be analyzed on a case-by-case basis.)
-For security, protocols that use the same function H outside of expand\_message should enforce domain separation between those uses of H and expand\_message, and should separate all of these from uses of H in other protocols.
+For security, applications that use the same function H outside of expand\_message should enforce domain separation between those uses of H and expand\_message, and should separate all of these from uses of H in other applications.

 This section suggests four methods for enforcing domain separation from expand\_message variants, explains how each method achieves domain